xyflow/xyflow/packages/reactflow/README.md

 You can find more information in our [React Flow Pro FAQs](https://pro.reactflow.dev/info).

+## What's New
+The main branch / v11 is now in a feature freeze.
+The next version is being developed in the /xyflow branch.
+You can find an unstable pre-alpha version of Svelte Flow in the /xyflow branch.
+Find out more about these changes [here](https://wbkd.notion.site/Upcoming-Changes-at-React-Flow-1a443641891a4069927c0a115e915251).

 ## Installation

 The easiest way to get the latest version of React Flow is to install it via npm, yarn or pnpm: